arlejeun/Multicloud-CX-Harbor-Tour/content/010-BeforeyouBegin/_index.md

 ![Title](/images/GettingStarted.jpg)
 ## Objective

-The goal of this section is to guide you through the account activation process and help to navigate through Gdemo portal.
+The goal of this section is to help you to navigate through Gdemo portal.

 ### Prerequisites: